Building a super large format enlarger? Light sources for super large format are difficult to find. Here is one that may work for you.

 2X FIXED ENLARGEMENT PROOFING ENLARGER, as above, but Aluminum body, with lens.
 Without light source; set up for use with your Speedotron head as lightsource.
 Weighs 16#.
 Designed for use on copy stand, it has a 3/8-16 screw socket, no alignment capability and no alignment jig.
 Your copy stand must have 46" height between mounting screw and baseboard.
 A 5X7 Durst enlarger chassis (with proofer replacing head) allows for alignment and is available at extra cost.
 Also has 4 bolt holes for mounting directly to wall.
 With variable density diffusion outlet sheet that evens out illumination from single overhead Quartz light or strobe tube. $1250 Mounting note: Enlarger should be 36 11/64" between square AL nose and easel when focused

 8X10 NEGATIVES OR PROOF SHEETS ENLARGED TO 11X14: This is just like the 2X fixed enlargement wood enlarger above.
+Refer to the images of that enlarger to know what this enlarger looks like......only the dimensions are a little bit different.
 Complete with light source, lens and below the lens filter holder.
 Negative carriers optional.
-Bolts to wall. $850.
+Bolts to wall.
 Wood body, weighs about 30#.
 4 bulb incandescent light source with variable density diffusion outlet sheet that evens out illumination.
-New 305mm F9 Graphic Kowa coated enlarging lens optimized for 1X to 3X.
 Accepts 35mm or 120 rollfilm Saunders Super Proofers, available new or as a convenience from me for $25 each.
 Single sheet 8X10 multicoated glass for Super Proofers to lay upon to flatten film, $50.
 8X10 odouble glass multicoated sheetfilm negative carrier available for $100.
 Want to do color or variable contrast?--add your own color correction filters and/or variable contrast filters.
 Includes alignment jig for easy setup.
 The 11X14" proof sheet may be mailed in an envelope whereas the 16x20 proof sheet is best mailed in a tube.
 The enlarger is 35" long.
 Mounting note: Enlarger should be 28 5/8" from wood face to easel.
 Refer to photos of the 16X20 wood enlarger above; this looks like that, but with a different length between the negative stage and the lens stage.
-Photos below of lens on this enlarger.
+Note: I sold the lens off of this enlarger.
+I can put another lens on the enlarger and recalibrate......or I can remake this into a 2X proofing enlarger as illustrated 2 paragraphs above.
+If you prefer, I can make it into a horizontal projection enlarger.
+What would you like?

 These parts are for the beautiful Elwood mahogany and cast iron tabletop enlarger.
 If you have one of these enlargers, it is worth restoring.
 It belongs in a museum.
 Counterbalance weight with chain, Ex+, $50.
 Pulley for top of column, Ex+, $50.
 Mahogany section with lens stage gear rack, $120.
 Note that there are attachment screws included with the mahogany section and with the pulley.